schwemler/dockpress/src/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 5.9.5 (2019-07-04) =
+* Fixed a bug: adding fields on the field mapping page did not work in Firefox.
+This has been fixed now.
+* Fixed php warnings: when a Google Product Review Feed was created and attributes contained html characters PHP warnings were shown.
+This has been fixed now.

+= 5.9.4 (2019-07-04) =
+* Fixed links to tutorials in the feed configuration screens.

 = 5.9.3 (2019-07-02) =
 * Added color, size, gender, material and pattern product fields for the extra fields feature